Jabal Al-Ryashyyah

 Jabal Al-Ryashyyah (جبل الرياشية) is a sub-district located in the Ar Ryashyyah District, Al Bayda Governorate, Yemen.
+Known for its mountainous terrain, the subdistrict is part of the Taiz Governorate, one of the country's key regions both in terms of historical significance and demographic composition.
+The name “Jabal” translates to “mountain” in Arabic, reflecting the area's topography.
+The subdistrict consists of small villages and is inhabited primarily by agricultural communities.
 Jabal Al-Ryashyyah had a population of 7331 according to the 2004 census.